freeCodeCamp/chapter/README.md

 [![All Contributors](https://img.shields.io/github/all-contributors/freeCodeCamp/chapter?color=orange&style=flat-square)](#contributors-)
 [![Setup Automated](https://img.shields.io/badge/setup-automated-blue?logo=gitpod)](https://gitpod.io/#https://github.com/freeCodeCamp/chapter)

+Do you want to lag behind everyone else?
+Come along to the journey of self-paced Docker container deployment.
+We believe and empower creating on your own.

 After several years of being dissatisfied with existing group event tools (Meetup, Facebook events) we decided to build our own.

 This will be a self-hosted Docker container deployed to the cloud with a one-click and then configured by the _owner_.
 No coding required.